briankendall/cpp-functional-helpers/README.md

 Usage:

-    extremum(container, comparator) -> value type of container
+    extremum(container, comparator) -> value type of container extremum(container, comparator, defaultValue) -> value type of container

 where `comparator` is a function that returns a bool and has two parameters whose type are the value type of `container`.

 Returns the item in container for whom `comparator(item, anyOtherItem)` returns true.
 If there is no such item, the results are undefined.

+If `container` is empty, the first form returns an instance of `container`'s value type using its default constructor (or 0 for a fundamental type).
+Note that a default value is constructed if and only if `container` is empty.

+The second form returns `defaultValue` if `container` is empty.

 Example:

     class StylishGarb {
     public:
-        StylishGarb(int c) : coolness(c) {};
+        StylishGarb(int c=0) : coolness(c) {};
         bool isSwankier(const StylishGarb &other) const { return coolness > other.coolness; };
         int coolness;
     };

     std::list<StylishGarb> pimpinOutfit = {StylishGarb(143), StylishGarb(9134), StylishGarb(851495)};
     extremum(pimpinOutfit, &StylishGarb::isSwankier);
+    // returns StylushGarb(851495)

+    extremum(std::list<StylushGarb>(), &StylishGarb::isSwankier);
-    // returns StylushGarb(851495);
+    // returns StylishGarb(0)

 ## `min`

 Usage:

     min(container) -> value type of container
-    min(container, callable) -> value type of container
+    min(container, defaultValue) -> value type of container min(container, callable) -> value type of container min(container, callable, defaultValue) -> value type of container

 Returns the minimum value in `container`.
-If the first form is used, the value type of `container` must allow use of the `<` operator as it will be used to determine the order.
+If the first or second forms are used, the value type of `container` must allow use of the `<` operator as it will be used to determine the order.

-If the second form is used and `callable` is provided, it will be used on each value in `container` to generate the criterion by which the value is ranked.
+If the third or fourth form is used and `callable` is provided, it will be used on each value in `container` to generate the criterion by which the value is ranked.
 The return value of `callable` must allow use of the `<` operator.

-Example:
+If `container` is empty, the first and second forms return an instance of `container`'s value type using its default constructor (or 0 for a fundamental type).
+Note that a default value is constructed if and only if `container` is empty.

+The third and fourth forms return `defaultValue` if `container` is empty.

+**Important note:** if the value type of `container` is callable with a single argument whose type is also the value type of `container`, then it is not possible to use the second form of `min`.
+This is because, when calling `min` with two arguments, the compiler determines whether to use the second or third form of `min` depending on whether the second argument is callable in this manner.
+See the last two examples below for a demonstration of how this can happen.

+Examples:

     std::list<std::string> words = {"once", "upon", "a", "time"};
     min(words);